dvrpc/ipd/docs/script_reference.md

 There are many ways of identifying these populations of interest.
 This document discusses DVRPC's process, which is automated in an `R` script.

-### Getting Started
-For guidance on software prerequisites and how to run this script, see `getting_started.pdf` in the `documentation` folder.

 ### Output Abbreviation
 Components of field names that you'll see in `outputs` and throughout the script.